Thursday, March 1, 2018

 Another example – I was in a diverse group of people recently and we were trying to find something we all had in common.
 It turned out that we all had a Memphis connection.

 Give it a try.
-Remember to start small, and work your way up to the tough ones.
 And have fun!